happycodelucky/rocket-nuimo-node/README.md

 ----

+# APIs

+Documentation for the `rocket-nuimo` API are under [docs/api](./docs/api).

 # Getting Started

-API documentation coming shortly.
-Check out [examples](./examples) for now.
+Check out [examples](./examples) to see how to use everything from discovering, display, and eventinbg.

 ## Getting Connected